 Hi, I’m dr. Naomi watkins

-I guide leaders and seekers through periods of profound upheaval to intentionally root, rebuild, and rewrite their stories.
-My mission is to ensure that transition does not lead to burnout, but instead transforms into the most grounded and effective era of your life.
+I guide leaders and practitioners through periods of upheaval to intentionally root, rebuild, and rewrite their stories.
+My mission is to ensure that transition—whether personal, professional, or systemic—does not lead to burnout, but instead transforms into the most grounded and effective era of your life.

-The Sequoia Circle is built on one core truth: Change is not a crisis but life's only constant.
+The Sequoia Circle is built on one core truth: Change is not a crisis, but life's only constant.
 Since upheaval is inevitable, our work focuses on the internal architecture required to meet every shift with resilience.
-Through our central program, The Rerooted Way, I teach you to access ancient wisdom and develop embodied practices rooted in the natural world.
+I guide you to access ancient wisdom and develop embodied practices rooted in the natural world.

-Tall redwood trees in a dense forest with green foliage and a clear blue sky.
+Tall giant redwood trees in a forest with green foliage and clear blue sky.

 The Source of Wisdom: The Ocean, The Sequoia, and The Circle

-Years after leaving my tenure-track academic position and organized religion, and following a sexual assault, I finally confessed to my therapist: I was utterly exhausted.
-The pain of my trauma was too much to carry alone, but I couldn't bear to hold it any longer.
+Years after leaving my tenure-track academic position and organized religion—and following a period of deep personal trauma—I finally confessed to my therapist: I am utterly exhausted.
+The pain was too much to carry alone, but I couldn't bear to hold it any longer.

-She asked: "What can you do with this pain right now?"
+She asked me: "What can you do with this pain right now?"

 I closed my eyes, and the answer arrived as a vision.
 I let the ocean hold me and scream all that pain into its dark, deep abyss, visualizing the earth absorbing every bit of it.
 A wave then carried me to a giant sequoia—a scar on its trunk, an opening.
 Enveloped by that great tree, I felt safe and warm.
 As the water nourished its roots, I merged with its trunk, becoming part of its enduring strength.